moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 available to the user who triggered the pipeline, we will issue a token with a reduced set of permissions, granting access only to the specific resources required for the job.

+The final set of permissions will be the intersection between 3 models:

+* `permissions` key (job level permissions): outbound permissions.
+Specify the minimal requirements.
+* Job token scope (allowlist): inbound permissions.
+Specify the maximum allowed permissions.
+* User role: Allows to maintain the audit trail and support protected vs non-protected environments/refs.

+Instead of issuing a `CI_JOB_TOKEN` with full access to all resources available to the user who triggered the pipeline, we will generate a token with a reduced permission set, granting access only to the resources necessary for the specific job.

+The final permissions for the token will be determined by the intersection of the following three models:

+- **User Role:** Governs the user’s overall permissions, ensuring proper audit trails and supporting different environments or refs, such as protected versus non-protected.
+- **Job Token Scope (Allowlist):** Inbound permissions that define the maximum allowable access for the token, acting as a boundary.
+- **Job-Level Permissions (`permissions` key):** Outbound permissions that define the minimal resource access required by the job.

 ## Design and implementation details